-The Massachusetts Institute for Community Health Leadership (MICHL) has over 180 graduates from more than ten years of the program.
+The Massachusetts Institute for Community Health Leadership (MICHL) has over 190 graduates from more than fifteen years of the program.

-In addition, you will have access to a highly skilled, committed and diverse faculty who are dedicated to enhancing your leadership competencies and introducing you to new practices and strategies that will ultimately benefit your organization.
-MICHL promotes learning and implementing collaborative leadership, which is critical to working in a complex and dynamic health care industry.
+In addition, you will have access to a highly skilled, committed, and diverse faculty who are dedicated to enhancing your leadership competencies and introducing you to new practices and strategies that will ultimately benefit your organization.
+MICHL promotes learning and implementing collaborative leadership, which is critical to working within and across our complex and dynamic health care systems.